London Neurologist

 Myositis Specialist

-Myositis
+About Myositis

 Myositis is a group of rare conditions, the main symptoms being weak, aching or painful muscles which usually worsens over time.
 Myositis is usually caused by a problem with your immune system which makes a mistake causing the immune system to attack muscles (a so-called autoimmune disease).
 Prof Hanna is a myositis specialist and works with patients to find the most suitable treatment and care.

-Types of myositis
+Types of Myositis

 There are different types of myositis, but the three most common are:

-Polymyositis – this affects many different muscles but in particular the shoulders, hip and thigh muscles.
+Polymyositis This affects many different muscles but in particular the shoulders, hip and thigh muscles.
 It is more common in women and people aged between 30 and 60.

-Dermatomyositis – this also affects several muscles, but additionally causes a rash.
+Dermatomyositis This also affects several muscles, but additionally causes a rash.
 It is more common in women and in some cases children (known as juvenile dermatomyositis).

 Polymyositis Symptoms